CarloSeveri/QRT-Challenge-2025/README.md

 2. **Random Survival Forests (RSF):**

-RSF, a non-parametric ensemble method, constructs multiple survival trees using bootstrapped samples and aggregates predictions to estimate cumulative hazard functions.
-This approach captures complex, non-linear interactions and higher-order feature effects that Coxnet may miss.
+RSF is a non-parametric ensemble method that constructs multiple survival trees on bootstrapped samples and aggregates predictions to estimate cumulative hazard functions.
+This method captures non-linear relationships and complex interactions that may not be well-modeled by linear regression.
+Each tree splits the data to maximize differences in survival times, making RSF highly flexible for heterogeneous patient populations.

 #### Findings

-The Coxnet model achieved a concordance index of approximately 0.72 on the training set and 0.70 on the test set, while RSF showed slightly higher concordance, demonstrating robustness of our features across parametric and non-parametric methods.
-Feature importance analysis consistently highlighted high-risk mutations (especially $$TP53$$ and $$RUNX1$$), cytogenetic abnormalities, and derived ratios like $$WBC\_to\_HB$$ and $$BLAST\_to\_WBC$$ as key predictors.
-Polynomial and interaction terms improved the capture of non-linear relationships between biochemical markers and survival, illustrating the value of integrating clinical, molecular, and derived features in survival prediction models.
+The Coxnet model achieved a concordance index of approximately 0.72 on the training set and 0.70 on the test set, indicating strong predictive performance.
+RSF produced comparable results with slightly higher concordance, confirming the robustness of the selected features.
+Feature importance analysis consistently highlighted high-risk mutations (particularly $$TP53$$ and $$RUNX1$$), cytogenetic abnormalities, and derived ratio features (e.g., $$WBC\_to\_HB$$, $$BLAST\_to\_WBC$$) as the strongest predictors.
+Polynomial and interaction terms improved model flexibility, enabling the capture of non-linear effects between biochemical markers and survival.
+Overall, the study demonstrates the value of integrating clinical, molecular, and derived features in survival prediction using both parametric and non-parametric machine learning models.